reki2000/cutefp/README.md

 * To introduce scala-like handy data manipulation to Java
 * To learn how to implement functional style collection library.
 * Handling both of null and Optional is definately hell.
 I Need more null-friendly collection.
 * Java 8 is cool.
-But I need more simple, short cord then perfect compatibility and polite type naming.
+But I need more simple, shorter cord than perfect compatibility and polite type naming.
 * Guava is great.
 But I feel guava code is not easy to read.
 * Kotlin is pretty.
 I like it.
 Groovy - simply I don't tried it.
 Anyway I have to use Java.